Open Postdoctoral position, faculty mentor Jelena Obradovic

 Required Qualifications:

-• An interest in expanding research skills and experience to address issues of equity in applied early childhood settings
+• an interest in expanding research skills and experience to address issues of equity in applied early childhood settings

 • a PhD or EdD in education, developmental psychology, economics, sociology, or a related field within two years of the date of application